boge8888/cits5551_IoT/README.md

 }
 ```
 ## Frontend Framework Comparison and Decision
-This section analyse feasibility of popular front-end development frameworks (such as Bootstrap, Angular, React, and Vue).
+This section first analyse feasibility of popular front-end development frameworks (such as Bootstrap, Angular, React, and Vue).
+And then we explain why we utilise Vue to build our website.
 The following lists provide summaries for the features, advantages, and applicable scenarios of each framework.

 ### The Vue Framework
 i.
 The lightweight implementation makes applications easy for installation and deployment.